manhton1992/Garbage-Hunter/README.md

 # Garbage Hunter App

-Application that allows you to create a report of garbage on the street that might be useful for others
+Application that allows you to create a report of garbage on the street that might be useful for others.

+## First discussion

+See this [document](https://docs.google.com/document/d/1pZcK6nOgmYxSbN2b9MdQSOWLhik8D2KYSkoZ8O7XWAs/edit?usp=sharing) for our first discussion on 26.05.2019.

 ## Project pitch

-See this [presentation](https://docs.google.com/presentation/d/1I6PNRz_twv2VCshzv1o-vXBFN6c71CpDrIfRMc17KL8/edit?usp=sharing) for our project pitch
+See this [presentation](https://docs.google.com/presentation/d/1I6PNRz_twv2VCshzv1o-vXBFN6c71CpDrIfRMc17KL8/edit?usp=sharing) for our project pitch.

 ## Installation